 If you’re on a tight budget I suggest buying used (Craigslist, eBay, borrow your friend’s old bag) or checking out REI Garage for closeout deals on previous year’s models.

-Match Your Backpack To Your Travel Style
+How To Match Your Backpack To Your Travel Style

 One of the most important things to consider when buying a travel backpack is knowing your travel style because different bags are designed for different uses.